-One of today’s greatest policy challenges is how to ensure that the U.S. health care system can meet the needs of a rapidly increasing aging population.
-Overcoming this challenge will require the translation of cutting-edge science and practical clinical experience into sound health policy.
+With an aging population, one of the greatest challenges for the U.S. is ensuring that policies provide the best possible quality of life for all across all dimensions of society – from the communities where we live, the transportation we depend on, the food we eat, and the health care we receive.
+Success will require the translation of cutting-edge science and practical clinical experience into sound health policy.
 The goal of the Health and Aging Policy Fellows Program is to provide professionals in health and aging with the experience and skills necessary to help lead this effort, and in so doing, shape a healthy and productive future for older Americans.

 Eligibility and Selection

 Fellows are selected each year through a national competition based on their commitment to health and aging issues, leadership potential, and interest in impacting policy.
 The program has a broad interdisciplinary focus, and fellows have included physicians, nurses, social workers, psychologists, dieticians, healthcare administrators, epidemiologists, economists, and lawyers from academic and practice settings, spanning career stages from newly minted PhDs to senior professors and community leaders.
-The program is open to U.S. citizens at all career stages, with a focus on those early or midway through their careers.
+The program is open to U.S. citizens at all career stages.
 The program seeks to achieve racial, ethnic, gender, and discipline diversity; applicants from groups that historically have been underrepresented are strongly encouraged to apply.

 Fellowship Stipend and Other Financial Support

 Stipends for residential fellows vary and are commensurate with each individual’s current base salary (up to $100,000 annually).
 In addition to a stipend, financial support will be provided for relocation (up to $4,500), and health insurance, if not able to be covered by institution (up to $400/month).
 The program does not cover employment taxes, compensate for retirement savings, or adjust the stipend for cost-of-living differences.